Teamable-Analytics/docs/demo_setup/_index.md

 Before starting these steps, navigate to `CanvasTest` with this link: [https://ubc.test.instructure.com/](https://ubc.test.instructure.com/)

+After logging into `CanvasTest`, you'll need to navigate to a course that has `TA` enabled.
+For us, we have a course named "tfdemo" ([https://ubc.test.instructure.com/courses/31084](https://ubc.test.instructure.com/courses/31084)) that we use for demo purposes.
+You access `ta-verf` by clicking the "Team Formation

 Run through the [Example Demo Guide](exmaple-demo-steps.md).

 ### Step 5: Complete demo.